-The Board has established a remuneration committee, a nomination committee and an audit committee.
+The Board has established a remuneration committee, a nomination committee, an audit committee and a sustainability steering committee.
 They are each established with specific written terms of reference which deal clearly with their respective authority and responsibilities.

 There was satisfactory attendance for meetings of the board committees during the Year.
 The minutes of the committee meetings were circulated to all members of the Board unless a conflict of interest arises.
 The committees are required to report back to the Board on key findings, recommendations and decisions.